 A student has non-degree status if they choose to enroll and are accepted to study at MHGS without specifying a particular program.
 A student with non-degree status is not considered as admitted to any degree program and is subject to the usual academic deadlines and fees.
 They are expected to complete the same course work as students enrolled for a degree.
-A student with non-degree status is not eligible to receive Title IV student financial assistance.
-A maximum of fifteen hours of course work taken as a non-degree status student may be transferred into a MHGS degree program.
-A student with non-degree status cannot register in practicum sections or internships and the Registrar reserves the right to restrict registration for non-degree status students in other courses.
+In this admission category students are limited to a maximum of 12 hours of course work taken for credit.
+This restriction does not apply to students who take courses for audit.